 Giorgia Green’s family says that she was a happy young girl.
 She also suffered from autism, which could often cause her anxiety.
 When she felt anxious, she would spray deodorant on blankets as she found the smell comforting.
 The family was unaware, sadly, just how dangerous this practice could be.

 Her brother found her unconscious in her bedroom at their home in Derby, the UK, on May 11, 2022.
 The bedroom door was open, so she was not trying to hide anything.
 She had simply sprayed the deodorant in her room to help calm her nerves.
-Sadly, doctors pronounced dead shortly after arriving at hospital.
+Sadly, doctors pronounced her dead shortly after arriving at the hospital.
 (1)

 “Her door was open, so it wasn’t as if it was an enclosed environment,” said her father.
 “The exact amount [of deodorant] isn’t clear but it would be more than you would normally spray.
 At some point her heart stopped as a result of breathing it in.”